Ada Lovelace

 Babbage and the Analytical Engine

 Ada was later asked to translate an article on Babbage's Analytical Engine, which had been written by Italian engineer Luigi Federico Menabrea, for a Swiss journal.
 She not only translated the original French text into English, but also added her own thoughts and ideas on the machine.
 Her notes ended up being three times longer than the original article.
 Her work was published in 1843, in an English science journal.
 Ada used the initials 'A.A.L.' for Augusta Ada Lovelace in the publication.
 In her notes, Ada described how codes could be created for the device to handle letters and symbols along with numbers.
 She also theorised a method for the engine to repeat a series of instructions, a process known as looping, which computer programs use today.
 Ada also offered up other forward-thinking concepts in the article.
-Due to this work, Ada is often considered to be the first computer programmer.
+Due to this work, Ada is often considered to be the first ever computer programmer.

 Personal life

-Ada's article on the Analytical Engine attracted little attention when she was alive.
-In later years she tried to develop mathematical schemes for winning at gambling, but unfortunately her schemes failed putting her in financial peril.
 In 1835, Ada married William King who became the Earl of Lovelace three years later.
 She then took the title of Countess of Lovelace.
 They shared a passion for horses and had three children together.
 From most accounts, William supported his wife's academic endeavours.
 Ada and her husband socialised with many of the interesting minds of the time, including scientist Michael Faraday and writer Charles Dickens.

 Ada's health suffered after a bout of cholera in 1837.
 She had lingering problems with asthma and her digestive system.
 Doctors gave her painkillers, such as laudanum and opium, and her personality began to change.
 She reportedly experienced mood swings and hallucinations.
 Ada died from uterine cancer in London on 27 November 1852.
 She was buried next to her father, in the graveyard of the Church of St Mary Magdalene, in Hucknall, Nottingham.